 This is the most common way to buy replacement windows, with the window and door company taking responsibility for the end-to-end process, from the initial quote through installation and warranty servicing.

 Are these made-to-order custom windows more expensive?
 If you’re comparing it to an off-the-shelf product, it’s simply not the same thing, so it’s almost impossible to do an apples-to-apples comparison for the same make, model, features and upgrades… It’s going to cost more than DIY windows ordered from Home Depot or Lowe’s, of course, because it includes labor, and probably a higher quality product.
 It also typically includes features and upgrades that simply aren’t available from a home improvement store product.

 But here’s what you can do, if you think pre-fabricated windows in standard sizes are something you want to look into, and DIY is appealing.
 Take time to measure your existing windows.
 Then, compare those measurements to what’s available from your local home improvement store.
 If they offer the right size, or you can get pricing on custom sizes, then you’ll have a good idea of the cost, should you choose to handle installation yourself.

 Just be aware that you’ll bump into limitations on what you can order, and check the quality of samples in the store and the warranty, so you can judge the quality you’ll be getting.
 You don’t want anything builder grade.

-Then, if you’re either not finding the style or options you want, or you’d like to compare installed pricing to your DIY pricing, then it’s always smart to get a quote from a reputable windows and doors company in your area.
+Then, if you’re either not finding the style or options you want, or you’d like to compare installed pricing to your DIY pricing, you can obtain quotes from reputable windows and doors companies in your area.
 The price difference may be less than you think, and worth considering just to avoid the headache that can come once you start tearing out those older windows.

 If you decide not to go the DIY route, and you want to compare pricing from multiple window and door companies, that’s easy enough.
 Just be sure you’re comparing exactly the same thing, so it’s an equal comparison.